ishafiul/passwordless-auth/README.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ## End-point: Request OTP
-here user can request otp for login or signup. if there is no user with this email, system will create signup otp.
+here user can request OTP for login or signup. if there is no user with this email, the system will create a signup OTP.
 ### Method: POST
 >```
 >{{localhost}}/auth/req-otp